 Baptism Interviews Organize the class in pairs.
 Invite candidates to interview one another about their Baptisms.
-Note: If time allows for it, some of this activity should be assigned ahead of time, including bringing in photos of their own Baptisms and discussing what family members said about that day.
+Note: Some of this activity should be assigned ahead of time, including bringing in photos of their own Baptisms and discussing what family members said about that day.

-- After all the candidates have been interviewed, invite volunteers to share reasons to be grateful for Baptism. - Invite volunteers to answer the question, "What does it mean for you to be a son or daughter of God?" - If time allows, provide further enrichment about the Sacrament by sharing with the candidates the background text below on godparents.
+- After all the students have been interviewed, invite volunteers to share reasons to be grateful for Baptism. - Invite volunteers to answer the question, "What does it mean for you to be a son or daughter of God?" - Provide further enrichment about the Sacrament by sharing with the candidates the background text below on godparents.